Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/SS2-UploadPackage.PNG)

 **Step Four:** After the package is uploaded, you will need to publish it.
-Select the package you just uploaded by clicking on its associated *checkbox* to the left and then click on the **Publish** tab to publish you package.
-Once its published, you are ready to create your fist Survey!
+Select the package you just uploaded by clicking on its associated *checkbox* to the left and then click on the **Publish** tab to publish your package.
+Once it's published, you are ready to create your fist Survey!

 ![Screenshot](/docs/images/SS3-PublishPackage.PNG)